awslabs/aws-lambda-rust-runtime/README.md

   my-first-lambda-function
 ```

+> **Note**
+> CLI commands in the examples use Linux/MacOS syntax.
+For different shells like Windows CMD or PowerShell, modify syntax when using nested quotation marks like `'{"command": "hi"}'`.
+Escaping with a backslash may be necessary.
+See [AWS CLI Reference](https://docs.amazonaws.cn/en_us/cli/latest/userguide/cli-usage-parameters-quoting-strings.html#cli-usage-parameters-quoting-strings-containing) for more information.

 #### 2.2.
 Deploying with the AWS CLI

 You can also use the AWS CLI to deploy your Rust functions.
 First, you will need to create a ZIP archive of your  function.
 Cargo Lambda can do that for you automatically when it builds your binary if you add the `output-format` flag: